Mirielle2004/Joystick/README.md

 # Joystick.js
-A touch based joystick for HTML5 and Canvas designed with an intuitive API.
+A touch based joystick for HTML5.

+The joystick is designed as an extension to the `CanvasRenderingContext2D`.